-A Privacy Board is a review body that may be established to act upon requests for a waiver or an alteration of the Authorization requirement under the Privacy Rule for uses and disclosures of PHI for a particular research study.
+A Privacy Board is a review body that may be established to act upon requests for a waiver or an alteration of the Authorization requirement under the Privacy Rule for the uses and disclosures of Protected Health Information (PHI) for a particular research study.
 A Privacy Board may waive or alter all or part of the Authorization requirements for a specified research project or protocol.
 A covered entity may use and disclose PHI, without an Authorization, or with an altered Authorization, if it receives the proper documentation of approval of such alteration or waiver from a Privacy Board.

 For research, the Privacy Rule permits covered entities to use and disclose PHI for research conducted:

 - With individual authorization, or

 - De-identify PHI.

 - Limited Data Set with Data Use Agreement.

 - Privacy Board waiver of Authorization requirement.

 - Research is on decedents' information.

 - Research qualifies for the Transition Provisions.